shamusmurphy/shamus-quartz/content/index.md

 ---
-title: Welcome, I'm Shamus
+title: The Lab
 ---

-## My Digital Garden

-Salutations and welcome to my website.
-I am currently a third year student at University of Vermont studying Math and Computer Science.
+Salutations and welcome to the Lab.
+My name is Shamus Murphy and I am a third year student at University of Vermont studying Math and Computer Science.

-This site serves as a collection of my notes, research, and ongoing projects.
-My goal is to contribute to this site as much as possible and hope to grow it into a true digital garden.
+This site is a compilation of my notes, projects, and research that I contribute to frequently.
+There is no strict organization or anywhich way you should go about reading it.

 The work shown on this site will be from this semester and onward.
 Some of my previous projects can be found on my github but I want to focus on my current interests and build off of them.